Q: How can I check the status of my submitted application?

 A: The department fellowship and graduate student research assistant (GSRA) rates are based on the graduate student instructor (GSI) rates.
 The typical GSI has a 50% appointment, working between 16.5 and 20 hours per week during the eight-month academic year.
 During the 2018–2019 academic year, GSIs will earn $10.541.19 per term, or $2,635.30 per month (based on 16.5 to 20 hours per week).

 Q: What fees would a graduate student with a stipend have to pay?

 A: Tuition waivers are usually credited directly toward student accounts approximately three weeks into the term.
 Most assistantships do not cover the registration fee, so it is your responsibility to pay the fee by the due date on your bill (to avoid being assessed late fees).
-Registration fees for the 2016–2017 academic terms are approximately $164.19 per term.
+Registration and other mandatory fees for the 2018–2019 academic terms are approximately $165 per term.